Reims: Theaters

 Venues include the Reims Opera House, built in 1873 and renovated in 1931–1932, and the Reims Manège and Circus, dating from 1865 and 1867.

 The Comédie de Reims was inaugurated in 1966.

 Libraries

 Libraries in Reims include a Carnegie library which was built in the 1920s.

 Festivals and events

+At the beginning of the year, the FARaway - Festival des Arts à Reims is a two-week event of music, dance, theatre, exhibitions, and installations at various cultural venues around the city.

 Every year in June, the Fêtes Johanniques commemorate the entrance of Joan of Arc into Reims in 1429 and the coronation of Charles VII of France in the cathedral.

-A Christmas market is held on the parvis of Reims Cathedral (Place du Cardinal-Luçon).
+In August and September there are regular evening light shows called Regalia projected onto the Reims Cathedral.
+It has a duration of 15 minutes and is free of charge.
+Regalia is an open-air multimedia show telling the story of the French coronations in a dramatic and whimsical fashion.
+Pets are welcome.

+A Christmas market was held on the parvis of Reims Cathedral (Place du Cardinal-Luçon).
+It has since been moved in front of the Reims train station.
+In takes place in the month before Christmas, in 2023 this will be November 24th until December 24th.
+The Christmas market in Reims is the 3rd largest Christmas market in France.
+There are 150 different stalls each with various regional crafts, gifts, foods and specialities.
+This includes a famous poutine stand.
+The market last year was open on Mondays from 2pm to 8pm, Tuesday to Thursday from 10:30am to 10pm, Friday from 10:30am to 10pm, Saturday from 10am to 10pm, and Sundays from 10pm to 8pm.
+Access to the Christmas market is free and it is accessible to people with reduced mobility.
+Dogs are welcome if they are on a leash.
+Close by, there is a large traditional Christmas tree.

 Wine and food

 Restaurants and bars are concentrated around Place Drouet d'Erlon in the city centre.

 Reims, along with Épernay and Ay, functions as one of the centres of champagne production.
 Many of the largest champagne-producing houses, known as les grandes marques, have their headquarters in Reims, and most open for tasting and tours.
 Champagne ages in the many caves and tunnels under Reims, which form a sort of maze below the city.
 Carved from chalk, some of these passages date back to Roman times.

 The biscuit rose de Reims is a biscuit frequently associated with Champagne wine.
 Reims was long renown for its pain d'épices and nonnette.